Medication and Health Management Procedures

 Out-of-state prescriptions and/or doctor orders will be accepted on a temporary basis with the parent/guardian establishing care with an in-state provider within 30 days of enrollment, per Texas Board of Nursing guidelines.

 - All medications will be kept in the clinic with this exception: a student may carry an inhaler, epi-pen, diabetic supplies, or medications by doctor's written order.
 Irresponsible behavior will revoke the privilege.

 - Students with diabetes must have a diabetic management plan updated yearly by the health care provider.
 See diabetic guidelines for management of a student with diabetes for further information.

 - Any student with a special health need with conditions requiring special accommodations/medical management plans (e.g. diabetes, seizures, tracheostomies, cardiac anomalies, GTube feedings, etc.) must have a plan/medical orders signed by a health care professional submitted to the school nurse annually.

-- Non-prescription, homeopathic medication, dietary supplements, and herbals will only be given in accordance with Azle ISD Board Policies FFAC (LEGAL) and FFAC (LOCAL).
+- Non-prescriptions, homeopathic medication, dietary supplements, and herbals will only be given in accordance with Azle ISD Board Policies FFAC (LEGAL) and FFAC (LOCAL).
 Aspirin or products containing aspirin will not be given without a physician's order.

-- The campus nurse is not responsible for medications or procedures for students who are not on campus.
+- The campus nurse is not responsible for medication or procedures for students who are not on campus.

 - Medications and procedures may be administered by non-medical staff who are authorized.

 - Medications that have expired or are not picked up by the parent or guardian at the end of the school year will be properly disposed of.

 - Narcotic pain medication will not be administered by school personnel.